top of page

 I stare across the darkness of the base.

-We took off alongside each other and battled through the low-lying killer cloud and, astonishingly, we arrived together at the American base.
+We took off alongside each other and battled through the low-lying killer cloud and astonishingly, we arrived together at the American base.
 Two jeep-loads of American techs came out to greet us.
 Their reactions at seeing my golden red hair and Jilly’s blonde curls appear from underneath our leather headgear were priceless.
-I think we became their new pin-ups, especially when they told us their American pilots had been banned from flying that day – the weather conditions had been assessed as being too dangerous for combat and yet we had made it through.
+I think we became their new pin-ups, especially when they told us their American pilots had been banned from flying that day – the weather conditions had been assessed as too dangerous for combat, yet we had made it through.

 §